Due to the past week's events, I'll be doing a lead-in entry to my 23 mile birthday run:

 Looking back - I'm pretty darn pleased: 57% Carbs, 18% Protein, 25% Fat.
 Quite well for that time of season.

-3. Weight: to quote a Bible of Running (Once a Runner.
+BL: Eliminate meats high in fat, increase micronutrients, and eat enough early in the day (night loading calories is a classic flaw of mine).
+And ditch the alcohol, aside from a drink or two per week - and only the good stuff! - Weight: to quote a Bible of Running (Once a Runner.
 If you haven't read it, go do it.
 Now.
 This post is of much less value of your time.
 Even if you don't like running.): "Gaunt is Beautiful".
 It is also a classic line by the Men of the URXC team, and seen on many t-shirts.
 But in realistic terms, weight is one of the ultimate maximization problems known to athletes...especially those who utilize numbers such as "watts per kilogram".
 All athletes who are serious (and almost any athlete at all) wants to lose weight.
 And almost all of these people will benefit from at least some weight loss (the rarities are those who naturally have excessively low body fat %age, are already at their optimum - ususally a professional, or people who need gains in muscle mass).
 I am none of these, and if anything - the opposite.
 I am naturally built strong, stocky, and the professional thing is clear haha.
 I could benefit from trimming down fat and losing some (but not a lot) upper body mass.

 BL: Lose weight steadily, and not too much.
 Maintain enough caloric intake to not sacrifice recovery from exercise.

 I'm not afraid to talk numbers: today I weighed in at 164.0lb at home.
 I plan to be under 150lb fairly (reasonably though!) soon.
 My current FTP is around 310W and gave me an estimated power to weight ratio @ FTP of 4.29 W/kg, which (according to cycling charts) matches up to the lower end of Category 2 cyclists.
-Now I just have to prove it where it counts, which is the only place it truly matters.
+Now I just have to prove it where it counts, which is the only place it truly matters. - Core/Lifting: I need to kick these into gear once my shoulder feels the situation is viable.

 BL: Get after it.
 I know what to do, just doing it is the issue.
 The only category in which my motivation doesn't get me all jacked up to do it.
 Once I get in the groove it will move along better.